vuefront/vuefront-docs/guide/README.md

 - BigCommerce
 - Volusion

-## Why use VueFront
+## Why use VueFront?

-Two words: Decoupling and Symplicity... well three if you count 'end'
+> “Everything should be made as simple as possible, but not simpler.” ~ Albert Einstein

+In the core of VueFront lies the concept __Decoupling and Symplicity__.

 In modern web development, monolithic applications have been divided into smaller simpler parts, where each one is often outsorced to specilized teams and services.
 VueFront is one of them.
 It allows you to decouple your monolithic web application, which could be your current CMS like wordpress or shopify and outsource the frontend.
 You get a new shiny SPA front, while keeping your usual backend and your business flow.

-**With this in mind, VueFront is:**
+**Here are five key features of VueFront, that will make your mouth**

 - Backend Agnostic (works with many website/blogging/eccomerce CMS out of the box).
 - Modern (Built with Vue on Nuxt or Vue Cli, utilizing GraphQL).